RunestoneInteractive/RunestoneServer/source/SortSearch/TheInsertionSort.rst

    :viewer: BarViewer

-For more detail, CodeLens 4 allows you to step thru the algorithm.
+For more detail, CodeLens 4 allows you to step through the algorithm.

 .. codelens:: insertionsortcodetrace
     :caption: Tracing the Insertion Sort